chentianran/chentianran.github.io/teaching/calc1/syllabus.markdown

 According to AUM Mathematics Department Calculator Policy, students are required to have a graphing calculator (TI-84 is recommended).
-The use of such calculators may be required for certain homework problems or in-class activities.
+The use of such calculators may be required for certain homework problems.
 However, all the quizzes and exams are designed so that no calculator will be needed.
 Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.

-### Homework
-Practice is an important part of learning process.
-Homework problem will be assigned every week.

 ### Reading tests